 Step 4: Find out how long they have resided in the EU for.

 Step 5: Determine how many of your employees travel into the EU for temporary periods of time to work.
-Page 19 of our 'Navigating Brexit' report has more detail about this.
+For more information see our guidance here

 Rules of origin

 Step 1: Assess the percentage of your component parts/inputs of the product you manufacture – what came from EU or the rest of the world.